thayershuffle/thayershuffle.github.io/README.md

 + A map of Thayer Street with restaurant locations
 + Select/Deselect what restaurants you want the shuffle to include
 + Select/Deselect all restaurants for quicker preference selection
++ Restaurants are in two columns and grouped together based on which side of Thayer Street they are one
++ Restaurants are ordered from North to South